-If you’re feeling stuck, come over to my new agent website and print off the 14 activities you can do to make profitable use of an “empty week.”
+If you’re feeling stuck and can’t think of anything useful to do, check out the 14 activities you can do to make profitable use of an “empty week.”
 I challenge you to try to do them all!

 Your finances: It takes discipline to put money aside to pay your income taxes, dues, business insurance, health insurance, etc. but failure to do so can be your ruin.